olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Selected Recent News
 ---
-* Spring 2023.
-I will join Cruise's prediction team in San Francisco, CA this summer as a Machine Learning Intern!
 * Fall 2022.
 I have moved to Stanford University as a Visiting Student Researcher with <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo</a>!
 * Summer 2022.
 Honored to be selected as a top reviewer (10%) of ICML 2022!
 * Summer 2022.
 I will join Google Research in Cambridge, MA this summer as a Student Researcher!